About the IFBC

 Conference Venue & Host Hotel

-The conference takes place at the Centennial Hall Convention Center, which is the main conference facility in the city.
-Our Host Hotel is the Westmark Baranof hotel, which is offering a rate of $179, which is excellent for high season in Juneau.
+The conference takes place at the Centennial Hall Convention Center (101 Egan Dr., Juneau, AK 99801), which is the main conference facility in the city.
+Our Host Hotel is the Westmark Baranof (127 N Franklin St., Juneau, AK 99801) hotel, which is offering a rate of $179, which is excellent for high season in Juneau.
 The historic hotel was built in 1939 and is just steps from Juneau’s waterfront, cruise ship docks, boutique shopping, the State Capitol building, and many restaurants.
 All of downtown Juneau is extremely walkable and our hotel is only a seven-minute walk from the meeting venue.
-You can book your IFBC room online now using Group Code (not Promo Code) IFBC2019.
+You can book your IFBC room online now using Group Code (not Promo Code) IFBC2019 by April 19, 2019.

 Almost all attendees to IFBC19 will be flying to the Juneau International Airport (airport code JNU) on Alaska Airlines or Delta Airlines via Seattle.
 Seattle is the only city outside Alaska that connects to Juneau.
 So start your planning there.

-The good news is that Alaska Airlines is offering a 10% discount to all IFBC attendees, with the discount effective from October 17 through December 31.
-If you are aware of group airline discounts, you will know that 10% is almost unheard of so we are very appreciative of the airline’s generosity.
+The good news is that Alaska Airlines is offering a 5% discount to all IFBC attendees, with the discount effective from January 1 through June 26, 2019.
+We are very appreciative of the airline’s generosity.
 You will receive a code when you register for the conference.

 From the airport, you can take the Juneau municipal bus for $2 or a taxi to the hotel.